Why should you get tested?

 - Have ever been told you are HPV positive, but are not sure which virus was detected.
-An HPV High Risk test with the optional genital warts virus test will screen for all sexually transmitted HPV viruses.
+An HPV High Risk test with the optional full genotyping add-on will screen for all High and Low Risk HPV viruses.

 Consider Penile testing if you:

-- See warts, lesions or other new growths on the shaft of the penis or perineum.
+- See warts, lesions or other new growths on the shaft of the penis, perineum or scrotum.

 - Want to be certain of your status as a carrier.

 - Have had unprotected anal intercourse.

 - Are HIV positive.

 - Have experienced pre-cancerous or cancerous changes in your cervix, vulva or vagina.
 You may be at greater risk for an anal HPV infection because of the anatomical proximity of the anus and vagina.

 - Have had intimate oral-to-genital contact with someone who may have HPV.